 Do you ever wonder why babies spit up frequently after eating?
 Baby reflux (or Gastroesophageal Reflux) may be to blame.
-Reflux means that the stomach’s contents are backing up into their esophagus.
+Reflux means that the stomach’s contents are backing up into the esophagus.
 This can sometimes lead to spitting up.
-Reflux is a pretty common condition amongst infants that peaks when babies are around four months old, and typically self resolves around the time they’re 12-18 months old.
+Reflux is a pretty common condition amongst infants that peaks when babies are around four months old and typically self-resolves around the time they’re 12-18 months old.1

 Even though it’s hard to see your baby spit up all the time, don’t worry.
 If your little one is seemingly uncomfortable due to reflux, there are some home remedies you can try.
-But remember, if you think your baby could be having reflux causing discomfort or stress, please be sure to notify your doctor right away.
+But remember, if you think your baby could be having reflux causing discomfort or stress, please notify your doctor immediately.

 What Causes Acid Reflux in Babies?

 When babies are born, their digestive systems are still developing.
 This includes their lower esophageal sphincter.
 This is the little muscle responsible for opening and closing to prevent food from coming back up into your esophagus after swallowing.
-Since the baby’s lower esophageal sphincter is still developing, this can cause excess acid reflux backflowing out of the stomach.
-The good news, however, is that reflux typically self resolves around the time baby is 12-18 months old or 24 months at the latest.
+Since the baby’s lower esophageal sphincter is still developing, this can cause excess acid reflux to be backflowing out of the stomach.2 The good news, however, is that reflux typically self-resolves around the time baby is 12-18 months old or 24 months at the latest.

-The first thing my pediatrician said to me was, “Well, do you know the difference between Gastroesophageal Reflux and Gastroesophageal Reflux Disease?”
+My pediatrician first said, “Well, do you know the difference between Gastroesophageal Reflux and Gastroesophageal Reflux Disease?”
 I replied, “No, I know what reflux is.
 But I don’t know the difference between the two.”

-He proceeded to explain to me that the easiest way for parents to differentiate the two is this:
+He proceeded to explain to me that the easiest way for parents to differentiate the two is this:3

 Babies with GER:

-Infants who spit up, but don’t seem to make a fuss about it are called “Happy Spitters.”
-These babies probably have some non-irritating reflux, and it’s a normal part of baby development.
+Infants who spit up but don’t seem to make a fuss about it are called “Happy Spitters.”
+These babies probably have some non-irritating reflux, a normal part of baby development.

 Babies with GERD: